Klosmi/html-basics/JS-basic.md

   ```

 *We add a method in our factory function*
-*Te factory name comes from this: we pass in some values, the factory makes an object and return it at the and, so we can use it.*
+*__The factory name comes from__ this: we pass in some values, the factory makes an object and return it at the and, so we can use it.*

   ```
   // factory function